 Profiting in forex trading means buying low and selling high, although not necessarily in that order.
 To know how much you are paying or receiving from a currency transaction requires knowing how currencies are quoted.

 Sources of Currency Quotes

 There are no official exchanges for trading currencies; instead, currencies are traded in the over-the-counter market.
 Consequently, there is no official global exchange rate.

-Currency exchange rates that are reported in the news and the Internet receive their quotes from various sources, but when a trader decides to do a transaction, the exchange rate will almost certainly be different, because dealers set their prices according to the buy and sell orders that they are currently receiving.
+Currency exchange rates reported by the news and by the Internet receive their quotes from various sources, but when a trader decides to do a transaction, the exchange rate will almost certainly differ, because dealers set their prices according to the buy and sell orders that they are currently receiving.
 Hence, different dealers will report slightly different rates, although arbitrage helps to remove major discrepancies of the different markets.

 There are 3 types of major players in the foreign exchange market: reporting dealers, other financial institutions, nonfinancial customers.